 5 EYEWITNESS NEWS Investigators also learned that Heritage Cremation Provider, LLC, is also under investigation by the Minnesota Department of Health, who acknowledged that the company is not licensed in the state, and that it operates as an “online middle man” between cremation providers and customers.
 No further details were provided by the MDH, other than that they had received several complaints from customers.
 They declined to provide any further details regarding open investigations on the cremation company.

 When 5 EYEWITNESS NEWS investigators tried to talk the owners of the organization, they were turned away.
 And, when they tried to reach the owners by phone, a woman answered, and commented with regards to various complaints, stating, “we serve many families, sometimes things happen that are beyond our control; it’s not that we mean for it to happen, we are trying to serve them the best we possibly can.”
-Watch the video clip of the full investigation story here.

 How to Be Sure Your Cremation Provider is Legitimate